emptist/youtube/SwiftDenoiser/README.md

-# SwiftUI YouTube Downloader with PythonKit Integration
+# SwiftDenoiser

-This is a SwiftUI application that uses PythonKit to leverage Python libraries for downloading YouTube videos and processing audio files.
+This is a standalone SwiftUI application that uses PythonKit to leverage Python libraries for audio noise reduction.

+## Description

+SwiftDenoiser provides a simple user interface for selecting audio files, specifying output locations, and applying noise reduction to your audio recordings.
+It integrates with Python libraries to perform high-quality audio processing.

 ## Requirements